 - Do I feel heard and understood?

-- Does the therapist’s approach resonate with me?
+- Does the therapist’s approach feel like it might work for me?

 Overcoming Common Barriers